DrexelCyberDragons/CPTC/Personal/dagmawi_cheat_sheet.md

     1) Try and get one other person's opinion on what you have
     2) Make sure you have crossed off all possible enumerations
+    3) Should you try brute forcing the machine?
-    3) Kill off any scanning/probing you have on that machine
+    4) Kill off any scanning/probing you have on that machine
-    3) Update the machine notes and findings with work 4)
+    5) Update the machine notes and findings with work 6)